saathvikpd/LabelAwareQuantization/README.md

 ### Objective

 The primary objective of this experiment is to investigate the impact of label-aware quantization on neural network performance, particularly focusing on how class embeddings and the relationships between classes as measured by KL divergence impact quantization.
+Intuitively, subsets with a larger median distance between classes will be easier tasks, so quantization should not impact performance as much as with highly homogeneous subsets.

 ### Data